You don’t have to do this alone. I’ve been where you are.

 I felt isolated, overwhelmed,

-I realized that caregivers—especially women—often put themselves last,
+I realized that women in healthcare—especially family caregivers—often put themselves last,

 and we pay the price in our health, our joy, and our relationships.